Kexkey/vanitytorgen/README.md

 Usage: `vanitytorgen <prefix> [path]`

-Will generate Tor keys until corresponding onion address starts with <prefix>
+Will generate Tor keys until corresponding onion address starts with `<prefix>`.
 When found, `hs_ed25519_secret_key`, `hs_ed25519_public_key` and
 `hostname` files will be created in the given path location or in current directory if path is not supplied.